Sharks beat Blackhawks 4-3 in shootout for 8th straight win - Philly

+CHICAGO (AP) - Despite squandering a late lead, the San Jose Sharks still managed to keep winning.

-CHICAGO (AP) - Kevin Labanc scored the deciding goal in the fourth round of a shootout and the San Jose Sharks beat the Chicago Blackhawks 4-3 on Monday night for their eighth straight victory.
+Kevin Labanc scored the deciding goal in the fourth round of a shootout and San Jose beat the Chicago Blackhawks 4-3 on Monday night for its eighth straight victory.

 Chicago's Patrick Sharp tied it at 3 with 2:22 left in the third period with a shot from the slot that hit Martin Jones' blocker and then tumbled into the net.
 Tomas Hertl had put the Sharks ahead 3-2 just 1:57 earlier with his 21st goal.